 A subtle way to add a little festivity to your home is through fragrance.
 If you prefer a real tree, then you’ll be familiar with the comforting smell of pine.
 There are many additional ways to achieve this including oils, scented candles, dried citrus fruits with spices and clove pomanders.
 Or my favourite is to warm some mulled wine with cinnamon and fruit.
 Delicious!

 CHRISTMAS FILMS AND SWEET TREATS

-I’m pretty sure we all have a favourite Christmas film.
-So whether it’s Elf, A Christmas Carol or It’s a Wonderful Life nothing feels quite as Christmassy as putting your feet up with a few nibbles and getting lost in a film.
-I must confess, I’ve already started my box of delightful Apres Ski Biscuits sent to me from Biscuiteers.
+I’m sure we all have a favourite Christmas film.
+Whether it’s Elf, A Christmas Carol or It’s a Wonderful Life nothing feels quite as Christmassy as putting your feet up with a few nibbles and getting lost in a movie.
+I must confess, I’ve already started my box of delightful apres ski biscuits sent to me from Biscuiteers.
 Can you blame me?

 The twinkling of lights is probably the best way to make your home feel festive.
 And in addition to decorating the tree, fairy lights can be hung over mirrors and pictures.
 They look cosy on the wintry December evenings and it’s nice to leave them up in January to ease in the new year.
 I also enjoy using led flameless tea lights because unlike candles I can leave them unattended.
-They look lovely in my silver tea light holders.
+I think they look lovely in my silver tea light holders!

 FILLING YOUR HOME WITH FAMILY AND FRIENDS

 Christmas is a time for family and friends.
 It also provides the opportunity to build bridges and reach out to those you may have lost touch with.
 I’m a firm believer in giving thanks, hugs and kisses all year round, but Christmas is definitely the time to squeeze a little tighter!